lockwo/awesome-jax/README.md

 This is a curated list of awesome JAX libraries, projects, and other resources.
 Contributions are welcome!

+Be sure to check out our interactive web version: https://lockwo.github.io/awesome-jax/.

 This is based on the no longer active Awesome JAX repos https://github.com/n2cholas/awesome-jax/ and https://github.com/mhlr/awesome-jax.

 ## Contents